mike-shields-dev/LateX_Uni_Assignment_Template/README.md

 ## Introduction

-This repo contains a LaTeX document that can be used as a starter template and also serves as a guide for producing assignments in the format required by the University of Bolton:
+This repo is a starter project for using LaTeX to create assignments that conform to the assignment specifications, that are required by the University of Bolton's Computer Science & Software Engineering department.

+The specifications are:

-- Font Family: Calibri
+- Default Font: Calibri
 - Default Font Size: 12pt/px
+- Heading Text Alignment: Left
 - Paragraph Text Alignment: Justify
 - Line Spacing: Double
-- Referencing Style: Harvard Style
+- Referencing Style: Harvard Style (author, date)
+- Figure caption position: Below Figures
+- Table caption position: Above Table
+- A Table of Contents
+- Bibliography Entry Order: Author's Surname (ascending)

+## What is LaTeX (pronounced: "Lah-Tek")

 According to the LaTeX Project [website]("https://www.latex-project.org/"):